 In the midst of busyness God has been speaking to me and I am very encouraged on how He is leading us.
 We still got a lot more stuff coming, but thank you for taking the time to pray and support us during this time.
 It means more then you can imagine.
 (In the picture is a lady who a lot of staff in the YWAM Chiang Rai has befriended.
 Could you please pray for the next 30 sec. that she will know God more?
 Thanks!)

 One morning I was praying.
 I was bringing all my concerns to God.
 All the stress points and worries.
 Then I asked Him if there was a Word He wanted to speak to me.
-Then in my spirit I heard, “Hold on to My hand.
-Walk with Me.”
-I then saw a picture of me as a small boy around 5 years old holding the hand of our Father God.
+Then in my spirit, I heard, "Hold on to My hand.
+Walk with Me."
+I then saw a picture of me as a small boy around five years old, holding the hand of our Father God.
 He was leading me through some dangerous and dark areas.
-Then He lead me into a field full of light and hope.
+Then He leads me into a field full of light and hope.

-At the time my daughter Michaella was 3 and a half years old.
+At the time, my daughter Michaella was three and a half years old.
 I was learning (and still learning) how to be a father.
-But I knew that if I am walking with her either in the mall or through the field it is best if I am holding her hand.
+But I knew that if I was walking with her either in the mall or through the field, it was best if I was holding her hand.
 Why?
-For a number of reasons.
+For several reasons.

 1) She could trip.
-If I am holding her hand I could pull her up so she wouldn't fall on the rocky ground.
+If I were holding her hand, I could pull her up so she wouldn't fall on the rocky ground.

 God wants us to hold His hand.
 It is an acknowledgment that we are safer in His hands.

-As we walk through life we don't always know how to proceed.
-We sometimes loose our footing and could fall.
-But if we are holding God's hand he can pull us up.
+We don't always know how to proceed as we walk through life.
+We sometimes lose our footing and could fall.
+But if we are holding God's hand, he can pull us up.
 We find security in the hand of our Father.

 Our Father doesn't promise us that we will not walk through rocky fields.
 But He will be there to help us guide the way.
 He will hold our hand.

-There was also times when my daughter doesn't want me to hold her hand.
-She wanted to do it herself even if I warned her a number of times that it is best that she will hold my had through the rocky field.
-As a father I can see what is about to happen.
-She could trip and loose her footing and then fall.
-She scraps her knee and / or her hand.
+There were also times when my daughter didn't want me to hold her hand.
+She wanted to do it herself, even if I warned her several times that it was best that she would hold my hand through the rocky field.
+As a father, I can see what is about to happen.
+She could trip and lose her footing and then fall.
+She scraps her knee and/or her hand.
 She then cries.
 Who does she cry out to?
 She cries out to her daddy.
 I then could pick her up and hug her.
 I would clean her wounds and then warn her that it is best to hold my hand in the rocky field.

-Sometimes we insist to not hold the hand of our Father.
+Sometimes we insist on not holding the hand of our Father.
 He has warned us to stay near Him and to hold his hand.
 But we want to do it on our own.
-But when we fall and we cry out He is quick to pick us up, comfort, and clean our wounds.
+But when we fall and cry out, He is quick to pick us up, comfort us, and clean our wounds.

-Sometimes as we are walking throughout our life we can be distracted by all that is around.
+Sometimes, as we walk throughout our lives, we can be distracted by all that is around us.